 Improve inclusiveness of healthcare and preventive services e.g. encouraging healthy lifestyles through involvement of CSOs, local authorities;

 Strengthen policymaking and control healthcare institutions as well as patient rights and their enforceability.

+Strengthen healthcare institutions – most of which are privately-run – and their accountability through establishing quality indicators, value-based purchasing and other quality management processes.

-3.5.5 Taxation
+2.6.5 Taxation